 Sarah Wilkins, Event Coordinator

 Sarah Wilkins is a passionate conservationist and proud Newfoundlander.
 Growing up, Sarah was fascinated by wildlife and spent much of her time outdoors.
 This captivation with the natural world led Sarah to pursue a biology degree at Memorial University in conservation and ecology.
 Through her experiences at Ducks Unlimited Canada and the Fluvarium, Sarah fostered this love of nature and shared her passion for the environment with children across Newfoundland.
 Sarah is always looking to spread appreciation and stewardship for the incredible beauty of our province and is excited to learn, grow and educate others on the beauty and importance of nature.
+Sarah is the person behind much of our outreach, including our newsletter and social media channels.

 Sarah on Linkedin